 Our Award Operators are committed to providing the necessary legal, administrative, and human resources framework to deliver on the promise to young people: there is more in you than you think!

 To ensure that the international quality standards of the Duke Award are met, the licensing of our Award Operators follows a two-step process that includes:

-- Preliminary meeting with the school principal to introduce the Award program, point out our terms and conditions for Award partners, and clarify any open questions (on-site, by phone, or as a video call)
+- Preliminary meeting with the school principal to introduce the Award program, point out our criteria for Award partners, and clarify any open questions (on-site, by phone, or as a video call).

-- Implementation of the Award programme with at least 12 participants
+- Implementation of the Award programme with at least 5 participants.

 - Reflection and evaluation of the implementation process after completion of all Award sections of the initial cohort based on the Online Record Book: new Award Operators are asked to contact the National Office well in advance to schedule an appointment.
-The interview usually takes place 9 – 12 months after participation in the Training course; it can be conducted on-site or as a video interview; the time required is usually at least 90 minutes
+The interview usually takes place 6-7 months after participation in the Training course; it can be conducted on-site or as a video interview; the time required is usually 30-60 minutes

-- Receipt of the plaque (final license) of the Duke of Edinburgh’s International Award or, if applicable, renewal of the eligibility for the award
+- Receipt of the plaque (final license) of the Duke of Edinburgh’s International Award or, if applicable, renewal of the trial period for the full license.

 - Prerequisite for the Gold Level: Participation of at least one Award Leader in the course for Assessors in Wilderness Areas.